MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 If you are using Remote Direct Memory Access (RDMA), Robocopy can leverage it for copying your VMs between clusters.
 Here are some recommendations for using RDMA:

 - Connect both clusters to the same top of rack (ToR) switch to use the fastest network path between source and destination clusters.
-For the storage network path this typically supports 10Gbe/25Gbe or higher speeds and leverages RDMA.
+For the storage network path this typically supports 10GbE/25GbE or higher speeds and leverages RDMA.

 - If the RDMA adapter or standard is different between source and destination clusters (ROCE vs iWARP), Robocopy will instead leverage SMB over TCP/IP via the fastest available network.
 This will typically be a dual 10Gbe/25Gbe or higher speed for the East-West network, providing the most optimal way to copy VM VHDX files between clusters.

 - To ensure Robocopy can leverage RDMA between clusters (East-West network), configure RDMA storage networks so they are routable between the source and destination clusters.

-## Create the destination cluster
+## Create the new cluster

-Before you can create the destination cluster, you need to install the Azure Stack HCI OS on each new server that will be in the cluster.
+Before you can create the Azure Stack HCI cluster, you need to install the Azure Stack HCI OS on each new server that will be in the cluster.
 For information on how to do this, see [Deploy the Azure Stack HCI operating system](operating-system.md).

 Use Windows Admin Center or Windows PowerShell to create the new cluster.
 For information on how to do this, see [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md) and [Create an Azure Stack HCI cluster using Windows PowerShell](create-cluster-powershell.md).